-Black Mold on Hold is the awarding winning technology that is the most significant improvement to bathroom sanitation since the invent of toilet.
+Black Mold on Hold is the award-winning technology that is the most significant improvement to bathroom sanitation since the invent of toilet becuase it stops the spread of disease in the home.

 There are over 10 million people suffering from the debilitating symptoms of Fibromyalgia.
 With 10 million people suffering and the number growing this is a real epidemic.
 What is causing this epidemic?
 Tim Wood, the award winning inventor and founder of Barracuda Brackets has a provocative theory.